OmMahen/OmMahen/README.md

 I'm currently active as Student at <a href="https://unram.ac.id/">Universitas Mataram</a>.

-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about web development
 - 💬 Feel free to ask me about web development or JavaScript
 - 📫 How to reach me: mahendraputraraharja@gmail.com
-- ⚡ Fun fact: Father of a daughter
+- ⚡ Fun fact: brother of a sister

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>